RECOGNIZING

 - An athlete, after a breakup, sends multiple threatening texts to their ex-partner and repeatedly shows up to their practices after being asked to stop

-- A coach arbitrarily isolates one athlete from the rest of the team during multiple practices
+- A coach arbitrarily isolates one player from the rest of the team during multiple practices

 Motivation and Support: A healthier way to respond